littlepunks/autohome/README.md

 # Bugs/Known Errors
 - TCP port must be >1024 otherwise root access is required to run the core process
 - [All] After a restart the controller doesn't always appear as a COM port or ttyUSB device straight away.
 May require continuous power to gateway or g/w power cycle
 - [All] Tuya support is patchy.
-Sometimes can't discover in time, doesn't report external changes
+Sometimes can't discover in time, doesn't report external changes.
+Currently disabled in code.

 - If Tuya devices offline will sometimes get:
 		(node:855) UnhandledPromiseRejectionWarning: Error: find() timed out.
 Is the device powered on and the ID or IP correct?